Join Our Team

 Position Summary:

 The Member Resource Specialist (MRS) is a full-time position focused on cultivating resources that supplement our Member Services in targeted content areas.
-In addition to providing in-office support for CEF Members and Advocates as a member of the Chapel Hill team, the MRS will be responsible for leading our efforts to grow targeted program services focused on housing and employment.
+In addition to providing in-office support for CEF Members and Advocates as a member of the Durham team, the MRS will be responsible for leading our efforts to grow targeted program services focused on housing and employment.
 In the future, the MRS may focus on additional services including financial coaching, resource development, and longitudinal data tracking.
-This position will have responsibility onsite in CEF’s Chapel Hill office with flexibility for off-site work and will report directly to the Chapel Hill Member Services Coordinator.
+This position will have responsibility onsite in CEF’s Durham office with flexibility for off-site work and will report directly to the Durham Member Services Coordinator.

 Responsibilities: